-Ten of the aquatic habitat types described in the SWAP are present within the Lower Elk River CFA, including nearly 30% of the state's warm, high gradient headwater creek habitat.
-Aquatic habitats are described in Chapter 3 of the 2015 SWAP.
+Eight of the aquatic habitat types described in the SWAP are present within the Greater Greenbrier CFA.
+The majority of aquatic habitat types are composed of cool, high gradient headwater creeks, which make up 296 miles of stream in the CFA.
+Aquatic habitats are described in Chapter 3 of the 2015 SWAP